Ishak Belfodil: Inter

-On 5 July 2013, after long negotiations, Belfodil was announced as an Internazionale player.
+On 5 July 2013, after long negotiations, Belfodil was announced as an Inter Milan player.
 The transfer involved 50% of Belfodil's economic rights remaining with Parma, while he signed a five-year contract with Inter for a €5.75 million transfer fee.
 (50% of €11.5 million valuation) On 3 February 2014, FIFA also ruled that Lyon was eligible to receive €1.8 million due to the bonus clause.
 Belfodil was given the number 7 shirt at Inter.
 He was officially introduced as an Inter player on 16 July 2013 at the Paladolomiti in Pinzolo in the same press conference as Icardi.

 On 22 July 2013, Belfodil scored his first goal for Inter in their 3–1 pre-season triumph over Vicenza; after his initial shot was saved by the goalkeeper, from the subsequent corner in the 42nd minute, Belfodil guided the ball into the net via a powerful header.

 After making just eight league appearances in the first half of the 2013–14 Serie A season, all of them as a substitute, Belfodil joined fellow Serie A club Livorno on loan for the remainder of the season on 31 January 2014.
 At Livorno, Belfodil got a lot more playing time but his form was poor in a side that was ultimately relegated, failing to register a goal or assist in his time there.